Notes from a Blog Post by Yann Esposito

 (treeFromList (filter (>x) xs))

--- declare BinTree a to be an instance of Show
+We didn’t specify show so that we can make our own:-- declare BinTree a to be an instance of Show

 instance (Show a) => Show (BinTree a) where